artsy/artsy.github.io/_posts/2020-08-20-review-apps-post.markdown

 To recap, there is an increased risk of unsafe or blocked deploys whenever there is a single staging environment for a shared service.
-Certain types of (incredibly useful) changes require review from others before we feel comfortable deploying those changes, which magnifies the risk of a unsafe or blocked deploy.
+Certain types of (incredibly useful) changes require interactive review on a live server before we feel comfortable with those changes, which magnifies the risk of a unsafe or blocked deploy.

 Review apps are simply other staging environments that are easy to spin up and